logicmagix/tide42/README.md

 - Screenshots of Tide42 on a Macbook Air (Apple Silicon) and Macbook Pro(x86_64) have been added.
 - Man page currently does not install on Macbooks.
 The repo directory now contains tide42man.md which is a copy of the man page for Apple users
 - Added hotkey for  new tab \t
-- Recent update check changes were reverted due to slow startup and edge cases.
-Please re-install tide42 if you cloned or updated on 09/02/2025 between6:00pm and 12:00pm EST
 - The keybind mappings \z and \b now focus the file editor with NERDTree shown or hidden.
 - Active and unsaved tabs may be closed with :BD (unsaved work will be lost)
 - Tabs can be cycled through the file editor buffer.
 Only inactive tabs may be closed.
-- Tide42 has a new hotkey \q to restart the UI.
-- Added a new flag --colorscheme that can be used to set a desired theme.
-- colorscheme.vim may be edited manually in $HOME/.config/tide42/colorscheme.vim
-- This theme will persist throughout updates.

 <pre><code>
 Ctrl/Ctrl+Alt|\